Map & Overview of Route

 Trail Conditions Information

 In general, the route does a figure eight through much of the Pasayten Wilderness in the North Cascades.
 We started calling it the Pasayten Eight or the Pas“eight”en Route.
 At one time this route was most likely all on beautiful trails and probably made for some great walking.
 Don’t get us wrong, many parts of this route still have incredible trails and really are amazing!
-But due to the fires that have burned through the Pasayten Wilderness in the past few years, many of the trails, especially in the southern section of the route, have so many fallen trees that movement is slow and incredibly challenging.
-We made this trail conditions map as we went along on the Cougar Traverse.
+But due to the fires that have burned through the Pasayten Wilderness in the recent years, many of the trails, especially in the southern section of the route, have so many fallen trees that movement is slow and incredibly challenging.
+We made the below trail conditions map as we went along on the Cougar Traverse.
 All notes are from August 2020.